 Mercer University’s College of Health Professions is pleased to present the Master of Medical Science/Master of Public Health (MMSc/MPH) combined degree program.
 Sixty-five percent of HRSA designated Primary Health Care Professional Shortage Areas (HPSAs) are located in rural areas.
 Given the need for primary healthcare providers in rural, medically underserved communities, the MMSc/MPH combined degree program specifically focuses on providing rural and underserved communities with well-trained public health minded primary care providers who have the ability to address societal health concerns and evaluate community-based programming.
 The primary target audience includes students with strong academic records who demonstrate an interest in community-based health promotion and primary care practice.

-Students admitted to the MMSc/MPH combined degree program will complete both degrees in nine semesters, completing 27 credits of the MPH program in Year 1 (Fall and Spring semester), followed by the required 128 credits in the seven (7) consecutive semester (28 months) Physician Assistant (PA) program.
-Five courses required for the MPH degree (four electives and MPH Internship) will be fulfilled by selected and cross-listed courses in the PA program.
-Additionally, the Public Health Capstone course will be completed during the Fall semester of PA Year 3.
+Students admitted to the MMSc/MPH combined degree program will complete both degrees in nine semesters, completing 33 credits of the MPH program in Year 1 (Fall and Spring semester), followed by the required 128 credits in the seven (7) consecutive semester (28 months) Physician Assistant (PA) program.
+Five courses required for the MPH degree (four electives and MPH Applied Practice) will be fulfilled by selected and cross-listed courses in the PA program.
+Students must also complete 40 hours of public health service.

 The outcomes and learning objectives for the PA Program and MPH program will remain unchanged, as the student will complete both programs in series, with only minor adaptations.

 The following program objectives support the mission of the Mercer University PA program and seek to:

 - Provide an educational experience that develops a strong foundation in the basic, behavioral, and clinical sciences appropriate to an entry-level primary care physician assistant.

 - Foster an environment that encourages analytical thinking and the use of information technology to support patient care decisions and patient education.